 Target: Millennials with 100 thread count sheets

 Pain Point Solved: Better quality sleep tonight = fewer road rage incidents tomorrow

 With Bed, Bath & Beyond and traditional retail on life support, the blue sky for direct-to-consumer linens has never been bluer.
 And who can deny the world is a better place with Parachute building “a community around sleep, wellness and creating a more comfortable home”?
 In short, get awesome linens, and realize a better life.

 Put simply, the logotype is incredibly on-trend and just kills it in our opinion.
 This design looks like it could be from a 1920’s ad but still comes off as very 2018.
 The future-retro look pays off the Italian heritage story – even if it’s not true.
 Parachute’s brand fonts feature a complementary pairing of serif and sans that work well with the logo.
 Their black and white color scheme is straight outa’ Chanel, but hey if it works… work it.

-Overall, this brand makes us want to buy new sheets and our sheets are already totally awesome, so something is working well.
-Finally, don’t overlook the fantastic naming choice of Parachute which evokes… well, the most soft, pillowy, feeling imaginable.
+Overall, this brand makes us want to buy new sheets, and our sheets are already totally awesome, so something is working well.
+Finally, don’t overlook the fantastic naming choice of Parachute which evokes… well, the softest, pillowy, feeling imaginable.
 At only 14.5M in funding, this brand feels much more advanced and mature for where they are in the startup lifecycle.
 Killer bang-for-buck ratio, gals!

 No. 3: SeatGeek